-Four approaches have been carefully evaluated over the past number of years and have been found to be of benefit.
-These treatments are provided by professionals trained in psychological interventions for health problems.
+Three approaches have been carefully evaluated over the past number of years and have been found to be of benefit.
+These treatments are provided by health professionals, such as psychologists, trained in psychological interventions for health problems.

 Relaxation training teaches ways to relax the body and mind.